WifiLANDucky/TrollUSB/README.txt

 What each shortcut does:

-[DVD RW Drive - Shortcut] = DVD Drive opens and closes even after restarting [Pictures] = Reverse shell that runs every 5 minutes [School] = regular folder
+[DVD RW Drive - Shortcut] = DVD Drive opens and closes repeatedly even after restarting [Pictures] = Reverse shell that runs every 5 minutes [School] = regular folder
 [Writing Assignments] = Replaces\creates google chrome icon on desktop that hibernates the computer when opened